db.createRole()

 For the legacy

-array The privileges to grant the role.
+roledocument has the following fields:Field Type Description rolestring The name of the new role. privilegesarray The privileges to grant the role.
 A privilege consists of a resource and permitted actions.
-For the syntax of a privilege, see the privileges
+For the syntax of a privilege, see the privilegesarray.

-array An array of roles from which this role inherits privileges.
+You must include theprivilegesfield.
+Use an empty array to specify no privileges.rolesarray An array of roles from which this role inherits privileges.

-field.
-Use an empty array to specify no roles to inherit from.authenticationRestrictions
+You must include therolesfield.
+Use an empty array to specify no roles to inherit from.authenticationRestrictionsarray Optional.

 The authentication restrictions the server enforces on the role.
 Specifies a list of IP addresses and CIDR ranges users granted this role are allowed to connect to and/or which they can connect from.